top of page

 H: We’ll bathe!

-B (guffaws excessively): ‘Tis you my friend needs the sledgehammer - to remove your crusts - (to M) - I shall require bathing apparatus - salts, sponges, fine soap
+B (guffaws excessively): For you, my crusty friend, I'd suggest the sledgehammer and a lathe (to M) - I shall require bathing apparatus - salts, sponges, fine soap

 M: As you say Milord - we will take our family repast at eve - when the lemons are on the wane - you will join us, yes?